kstenerud/concise-encoding/ce-structure.md

 ]
 ```

-**Note**: One might argue that the above example record structure does not adequately reflect reality, but data modeling is about finding an acceptable compromise between reality and processing efficiency.
+**Note**: One might argue that the above example record structure does not adequately reflect reality (parking stall should allow for no stall to be assigned), but data modeling is about finding an acceptable compromise between reality and processing efficiency, and the result is often impure.

 Pseudo-Objects
 --------------

-Pseudo-objects are not [data objects](#data-objects) themselves, but rather stand in for [data objects](#data-objects).
+Pseudo-objects are not [data objects](#data-objects) themselves, but rather stand-ins for [data objects](#data-objects).

 Pseudo-objects **CAN** be placed anywhere a [data object](#data-objects) can be placed, except inside a [primitive array's](#primitive-array-types) contents (for example, `|u8x 11 22 $myref 44|` is invalid).